DarenShamoun/realestateapp/README.md

 # Frontend Setup

-- Navigate to the Frontend Directory
+- Navigate to the \frontend Directory

-cd realestate-frontend

 - Install Node Modules